MJstephenson/STEM-Stars/README.md

 3. As a first time user, I want to know what services STEM Stars provide.
 4. As a first time user, I want to see an example of a mentor.
 5. As a first time user, I want to see a bio of a mentor.
+6. As a first time user, I want to see the education of the mentor.
+7. As a first time user, I want to see the certificates the mentor holds.
+8. As a first time user, I want to be able so see when the mentors are available
-6. As a first time user, I want to be able to contact STEM Stars for more information and add a comment.
+9. As a first time user, I want to be able to contact STEM Stars for more information and add a comment.

 ### Returning User
-7. As a returning user, I want to be able to contact or re-contact STEM Stars and add a comment.
+10. As a returning user, I want to be able to contact or re-contact STEM Stars and add a comment.
-8. As a returning user, I want to be able to find STEM Stars on social media.
+11. As a returning user, I want to be able to find STEM Stars on social media.

 ### Site Owner
-9. As the site owner, I want users to be able to contact STEM Stars.
+12. As the site owner, I want users to be able to contact STEM Stars.
-10. As the site owner, I want users to be able to get an overview of what STEM Stars is about.
+13. As the site owner, I want users to be able to get an overview of what STEM Stars is about.
-11. As the site owner I want users to be able to see statistics about
+14. As the site owner I want users to be able to see statistics about females in STEM
-12. As the site owner I want the users to be able to see examples of mentors that they can access including their bios.
+15. As the site owner I want the users to be able to see examples of mentors that they can access including their bios.
-13. As the site owner I want users to be able to see what services STEM Stars offers.
+16. As the site owner I want users to be able to see what services STEM Stars offers.
-14. As the site owner I want users to be able to contact and re-contact STEM Stars for more information via a form
+17. As the site owner I want users to be able to contact and re-contact STEM Stars for more information via a form

 ## Design